Get News & Updates Directly To Your Inbox

 Preventive care could save your life.
 Screening for breast cancer can help detect the disease in its early stages, when it’s easier to treat.
-However, not all groups agree with the screening guidelines.
-The U.S. Preventive Services Task Force says women should start testing at age 50 and repeat the test every two years.
-Other groups suggest other beginning screening ages as early as 40 for women of average risk, or women with no family history of breast cancer.
-Bear in mind that your doctor may want you to be screened earlier if you have a family history.
+While all groups recommend and agree on the importance of breast cancer screening in general, some recommend to begin screening at different ages.
+The U.S. Preventive Services Task Force says women at average risk for breast cancer (e.g. no previous breast cancer history, certain family or genetic risk factors, etc) should start regular screenings at age 50 and repeat the test every two years.
+Other groups suggest other beginning standard screenings as early as 40 years of age for women of average risk, or women with no family history of breast cancer.
+Bear in mind that there may be some changes to these general recommendations based upon your own personal risk factors, which your doctor may ask and screen for during routine wellness check-up.
 It can get confusing, but screenings are important, so it’s best to establish a healthy relationship with your doctor and identify the right guidelines for your age, lifestyle and medical situation.

 Your life isn’t worth the risk of not getting screened.